brancz/blanket-cli/README.md

 ===========

 This cli was built to instrument large amounts of javascript files for later use with [blanket](http://blanketjs.org/) in a webbrowser.
+But for instrumentalization we use an enhanced [fork of blanket](https://github.com/FlorianLoch/blanket) (which uses a newer [esprima](https://github.com/FlorianLoch/blanket) release for parsing and adds functionality like adding code for tracing script execution).
 By default, it uses the amount of available cores as the amount of processes to parallelize the instrumentation of files.

 Installation
 ------------